What a Practical Nurse Does

 Students choose Dorsey Schools over other Career Training Schools for a variety of reasons.
 You can learn more by visiting The Dorsey Difference page.

-Which Dorsey campuses offer the Practical Nurse program?
+Which Dorsey Schools campuses offer the Practical Nurse program?

 How do I enroll?

 If you’re interested in enrolling in the Practical Nurse program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process, including specific admissions requirements for the Practical Nurse program, on our Admissions information page.

 Does your program include licensure?

-While actual certification/licensure is not included in the curriculum of the Dorsey Schools Practical Nurse program, graduates may go on to challenge the NCLEX-PN® exam.
+While actual licensure is not included in the curriculum of the Dorsey Schools Practical Nurse program, graduates may go on to challenge the NCLEX-PN® exam.

 Will your program prepare me for licensure?